VeritasSoftware/AspNetCore.ApiGateway/README_Customizations.md

 The library provides hooks to

+*   Customize the default HttpClient which the endpoints use to hit the backend api.
 *	Use your own **HttpClient**.
 *	Use your own custom implementation of the back end Api call.